outbrain/fwumious_wabbit/README.md

 - Written in Rust with heavy use of code specialization (via macros and traits)
 - Special emphasis on efficiency of sparse operations and serving

+# Weight patching
+This repo also contains the patching algorithm that enables very fast weight diff computation see `weight_patcher` for more details.